‘Marriage is a dance. It takes two to tango.’

 I jumped at this question, eager to show my efforts in working on our marriage.

-V: “Do you think he has transitioned out of what he was doing when he turns away from the computer?
+V: “Do you think he has transitioned out from what he was doing when he turned away from the computer?
 Is his mind still on what he was doing a minute ago?”

 Hard Truth No. 1 for Women

 Schedule your sacred time together.

 Don’t expect deep conversations to be easy or frequent.
 It may be easy for women to converse with one another, but don’t expect men to be the same.
 Even your own husband.
 They are simply different.

 Banana Skin No. 2: Not Listening

 Men should listen to their wives.
 Yes, that’s true.
 I strongly believe in this.